Journey to the West: Sun Wukong

-His primary weapon is his staff, the "Ruyi Jingu Bang," which he can shrink down to the size of a needle and keep in his ear, as well as expand it to gigantic proportions.
+His primary weapon is his staff, the Ruyi Jingu Bang, which he can shrink down to the size of a needle and keep in his ear, as well as expand it to gigantic proportions.
 The rod, which weighs 17550 lbs, was originally a pillar supporting the undersea palace of the Dragon King of the East Sea, but he was able to pull it out of its support and can swing it with ease.
 The Dragon King had told Sun Wukong he could have the staff if he could lift it, but was angry when the monkey was actually able to pull it out and accused him of being a thief.
 Sun Wukong was insulted, so he demanded a suit of armor and refused to leave until he received one.
 The Dragon King of the East and the other dragon kings, fearful of Sun wreaking havoc in their domain, gave him a suit of golden armor.
 These gifts, combined with his devouring of the peaches of immortality, erasing his name from the Book of the Dead, drinking heavenly wine from the Peach Festival, eating Laozi's pills of immortality, and being tempered in Laozi's Eight-Trigram Furnace (after which he gained a steel-hard body and fiery golden eyes that could see far into the distance and through any disguise), makes Sun Wukong by far the strongest member of the pilgrimage.
 Besides these abilities, he can also pluck hairs from his body and blow on them to convert them into whatever he wishes (usually clones of himself to gain a numerical advantage in battle).
-Furthermore, he is a master of the 72 methods of transformation (七十二变), (Note: Here, these numbers are not assigned limits to Sun Wukong's power, but numbers often used to denote infinity.) and can transform into anything that exists (animate and inanimate).
+Furthermore, he is a master of the 72 transformations (七十二變 (七十二变, qīshíèr biàn)), (Note: Here, these numbers are not assigned limits to Sun Wukong's power, but numbers often used to denote infinity.) and can transform into anything that exists (animate and inanimate).
 Notably, however, Sun cannot fight as well underwater, and often the pilgrimage must rely on Pigsy and Sandy for marine combat.
 The monkey, nimble and quick-witted, uses these skills to defeat all but the most powerful of demons on the journey.

 Sun's behavior is checked by a band placed around his head by Guanyin, which cannot be removed by Sun Wukong himself until the journey's end.
 Tang Sanzang can tighten this band by chanting the "Ring Tightening Mantra" (taught to him by Guanyin) whenever he needs to chastise him.
 The spell is referred to by Tang Sanzang's disciples as the "Headache Sutra".
 Tang Sanzang speaks this mantra quickly in repetition when Sun disobeys him.

-Sun Wukong's childlike playfulness and often goofy impulsiveness is in contrast to his cunning mind.
-This, coupled with his great power, makes him a trickster hero.
-His antics present a lighter side in the long and dangerous trip into the unknown.
+Sun Wukong's playfulness and often goofy impulsiveness is in contrast to his cunning mind.
+His antics present a side in the long and dangerous trip into the unknown.

 After completion of the journey, Sun is granted the title of Victorious Fighting Buddha (斗战胜佛 (dòu zhànshèng fó, 鬥戰勝佛)) and ascends to Buddhahood.